MicrosoftDocs/OfficeDocs-O365SecComp-pr.ko-KR/SecurityCompliance/use-content-search-for-targeted-collections.md

   #########################################################################################################
   # Collect the target email address or SharePoint Url
   $addressOrSite = Read-Host "Enter an email address or a URL for a SharePoint or OneDrive for Business site"
-  # Authenticate with Exchange Online and the Security &amp; Compliance Center (Exchange Online Protection - EOP)
+  # Authenticate with Exchange Online and the Security & Compliance Center (Exchange Online Protection - EOP)
   if (!$credentials)
   {
       $credentials = Get-Credential